|Tel||+44 (0)1865 618633|

 My research focuses on the study of the human brain's plasticity and its facilitation using non-invasive brain stimulation.

-As part of my DPhil, I study the brain’s attention and perception networks, specifically in stroke patients with unilateral visual neglect.
+As part of my DPhil, I study the brain’s attention and perception networks, specifically in stroke patients with unilateral visual neglect and representational neglect.
 Unilateral neglect is a debilitating condition that afflicts many stroke patients and is known to be associated with poor functional recovery.
 I use repetitive Transcranial Magnetic Stimulation (rTMS) to facilitate these networks in the brain in order to attempt to remediate visual neglect in stroke patients.
-I also use functional and structural brain imaging techniques (fMRI, DTI) along with neuropsychological testing to study the effect of TMS on the brain's networks.
+I also use functional brain imaging along with neuropsychological testing to study the effect of TMS on the brain's networks.
 Another key aspect of my research is long-term follow-up with patients to assess the value of TMS as a rehabilitative tool.

 I have completed a Masters in Applied Clinical Psychology from the University of Mumbai, India.
 I have also completed a Masters by Research in Brain Imaging and Cognitive Neuroscience from the University of Birmingham, UK.
-Currently, I am working on my DPhil under the supervision of Professor Glyn Humphreys and Dr. Magdalena Chechlacz.
+My current DPhil was under the supervision of Prof. Glyn Humphreys and post his demise, is under the supervision and guidance of Prof Masud Husain and Dr. Magdalena Chechlacz.